dimi-lab/MorphoSpectrum-MIL/Morphologic_Spectrum_Construction/README.md

   python -u train_early_stopping.py \
     --manifest "${label_file}" \
     --feature_bag_dir feature_bags \
-    --input_feature_size 512 \
+    --config ./config.yaml \
     --round "${round}" >> ./Train_Output.txt 2>&1
 done
 ```

-> **Note**: `--input_feature_size` must match the dimensionality of the features produced by your extractor model (512 for CONCH).
-See `train_early_stopping.py` for details on the other arguments.

-All training hyperparameters are read from `config.yml`.
+> **Note**: All training hyperparameters are read from `config.yml`.
 We provide a reference configuration file with reasonable defaults, but users are encouraged to adjust these values to fit their own dataset and experiments.

 ### 4. Outputs (Model Training)